javils/SQXInfoScript/README.md

 # What data give me the script?.
 The script show you the following data:
 * Point value (USD)
 * Pip/Tick step
 * Pip/Tick size
 * Order size step
 * Several Spread info like average, percentiles, mode, etc. Adapted to the Pip/Tick size value.
+* Commissions from Darwinex prepared to set as Size Based (USD) or Percentage Based.
 * Swap Long (USD)
 * Swap Short (USD)
 * Triple Swap day

 # Observations
 * The values are converted automatically to USD using the forex pair that you broker have.
-* We can't take the comissions because MEtatrader 5 don't allow to get it programatically, at least in August 2024.
+* To take the commissions info I'm using Darwinex api because MT5 doesn't allow get comissions in 10/08/2024.
 * It's only tested in Darwinex, could work in your broker but I don't test in others brokers.
 So if doesn't work, please contact me and we try to solve the problem :)

 # Why?